the-au-forml-lab/plgroup/readme.md

     - `REVIEWERS` a newline-separated string of GitHub usernames affiliated with repository/organization.
 * **Create expected environment secrets** in _settings > secrets and variables > actions (secrets)_:
     - `AUTOMERGE_PAT` a personal access token of a user with repository write access, to auto-merge PRs.
-    - `DISCORD_WEBHOOK_URL` to enable discord integration (this is required for voting workflow).
+    - `DISCORD_WEBHOOK_URL` to enable discord integration, this is required for voting workflow.
-* If using the random selection workflow:
-    - create a branch protection rule on `main` branch
+* **Create a branch protection rule on `main` branch**
-    - set _Require a pull request before merging_ on
+    - check "Require a pull request before merging".
-    - set _Require approvals_ count > 0
+    - set "Require approvals" count to some number above 0.